derek-palmer/DVR-Scan-File-Organizer/README.md

-# DVR-Scan-Organizer
+# DVR-Scan-File-Organizer
-DVR-Scan-Organizer is a Dockerized extension for DVR-Scan, designed to process multiple video files and organize output in a structured format.
+DVR-Scan-File-Organizer is a Dockerized extension for DVR-Scan, designed to process multiple video files and organize output in a structured format.

 ## Getting Started
 ### Prerequisites